netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

        |             actions forwarding accept           |
        v                                                 v
 ~~~
-{: title="The txids are updated on all versioned nodes that
+{: title="The txids are updated on all Versioned Nodes that
 were modified themselves or have a child node that was modified."}

+When a client sends in a c-txid value of a node, the server MUST consider it a match if the server's s-txid value is identical to the client, or if the server's value is found earlier in the server's Txid History than the value supplied by the client.

+### Error response on Out of band change

 If the server rejects the transaction because one or more of the
-configuration txid value(s) differs from the client's expectation,
+configuration s-txid value(s) differs from the client's expectation,
 the server MUST return at least one rpc-error with the following
 values: